 Bicycle riders encouraged to carry ID

-All bicycle riders are encouraged to carry some form of identification, to improve the efficiency of emergency response if they are injured in a crash.
-While the majority of cyclists in NSW already carry identification when riding, bicycle riders can also use emergency contact cards, available through Cycling NSW and Bicycle NSW.
+While the majority of cyclists in NSW already carry identification when riding, all bicycle riders are encouraged to carry some form of identification to improve the efficiency of emergency response if they are injured in a crash.

 Like drivers, the majority of bicycle riders have safety in mind most of